- Publisher: Ladylit Publishing

 Marianne let her shorts drop onto the sand, stripped off her t-shirt and walked into the waves.
-It struck her again how different it was to cross from land to ocean in different parts of the world.
-Brighton had its charms—and she’d owned a holiday house there for ten years for a reason—but, when put in perspective, the North Sea really had nothing on the Pacific Ocean.
+It struck her again how different it was to cross from land to sea in different parts of the world.
+Brighton had its charms—and she’d owned a holiday house there for ten years for a reason—but, when put in perspective, the English Channel really had nothing on the Gulf of Thailand.
 Having it at her disposal whenever she wanted was a big plus, but it wasn’t the main reason she had fled Britain.
 If only.

 Facing Emily, Marianne treaded water.
-Her feet could reach the ocean floor, but she really did want to get stronger.
+Her feet could reach the sea floor, but she really did want to get stronger.